 A second unrelated Story of Stuff study examined 19 bottled water brands in the US, also found plastic microfibres were widespread.
 (4) Plastic is in all human stools.
 9 different plastics have been found in all human stools tested posing a threat to Public Health.
 (5-7)

 Purify your own water.
-Government cannot be trusted to provide pure drinking water.
-An end stage filtration unit is the only answer.
+An end stage filtration unit provides the answer.
 I recommend our Carahealth Water Filters which use NSF/WRc certified ceramic candles which use microfiltration to remove;

-• Waterborne Disease: Cryptosporidium & E-coli etc are parasites typically above 2μm (microns) & are removed by the ceramic outer shell (1μm).
+• Waterborne Disease: Cryptosporidium and E-coli etc are parasites typically above 2μm (microns) and are removed by the ceramic outer shell (1μm).

 • Chemicals: Chlorine, Fluoride, Pesticides, THM’s, Phenols, Petrochemicals, etc